TheMdTF/mdtf-public/README.md

 * go-example

 	This folder contains a working go example implementation of the image-analysis API definition.
 See example README for more details.

 ### rally5

  * acquisition-system

     * api

+      Contains OAS3 Spec and a generated [README.md](./rally5/acquisition-system/api/README.md) for Rally5 acquisition system api.
+Acquisition System vendors will interact with this API to submit acquired images.

+ * matching-system

+   * api

+     Contains OAS3 Spec and a generated [README.md](./rally5/matching-system/api/README.md) for Rally5 matching system api.
+Matching System vendors will produce a matching system container image implementing the provided API to generate and compare biometric templates.

 ### deprecated